William Hague: Foreign Secretary

 In August 2010, Hague set out a values-based foreign policy, stating that: "We cannot have a foreign policy without a conscience.
 Foreign policy is domestic policy written large.
 The values we live by at home do not stop at our shores.
 Human rights are not the only issue that informs the making of foreign policy, but they are indivisible from it, not least because the consequences of foreign policy failure are human".

 Hague further said that: "There will be no downgrading of human rights under this Government and no resiling from our commitments to aid and development".
-He continued saying that "Indeed I intend to improve and strengthen our human rights work.
+He continued by saying: "Indeed I intend to improve and strengthen our human rights work.
 It is not in our character as a nation to have a foreign policy without a conscience, and neither is it in our interests".
 However, in March 2011, Hague was criticised by Cardinal Keith O'Brien for increasing financial aid to Pakistan despite persecution of its Christian minority: "To increase aid to the Pakistan Government when religious freedom is not upheld and those who speak up for religious freedom are gunned down is tantamount to an anti-Christian foreign policy".

 In September 2011, Hague told BBC Radio 4's File on 4 investigation Cyber Spies into the legality of domestic cyber surveillance and the export of this technology from the UK to countries with questionable human rights records that the UK had a strong export licence system.
 The programme also obtained confirmation from the UK's Department for Business Innovation and Skills that cyber surveillance products that break, as opposed to create, encryption do not require export licences.

 In June 2012, he continued to stand in for David Cameron at PMQs when both the Prime Minister and Deputy Prime Minister Nick Clegg were out of the country.

 In January 2013, Hague visited New Zealand in his capacity as Foreign Secretary, holding talks with New Zealand government ministers, Murray McCully and David Shearer.
 In March 2013, Hague established the International Leaders Programme, designed to identify and develop partnerships among future global leaders.